UPPMAX/UPPMAX-documentation/docs/software/matlab.md

 $ configCluster.sh <project-ID>    # Note: no '-A'
 ```

-- Note, that on Bianca, this has to be done separately.
 - This will run a short configuration job in an interactive session, closing itself when done.
 - Jobs will now default to the cluster rather than submit to the local machine.